WILLIAMSON CARSON & CO LTD – TERMS OF BUSINESS NOVEMBER 2018

 Our Disclosure – how we select the insurers

 We only offer products from a limited number of insurers and for certain products we only offer insurance from a single insurer.
 We regularly review and compare the insurers we recommend in terms of cover, price, quality of service and claims handling.
-You may ask for a list of the insurers we deal with.
+The appendix of this document contains a list of the insurers that we deal with.
 In certain circumstances we may use another intermediary to help place your insurance.

 Conflict of interests – we are transparent in our relations with clients